UPDATED ON 15 JANUARY 2025

 4. Take Care of Your Emotional Well-being

 Self-care isn’t just about physical health; it’s about taking care of your emotional needs, too.
 Make time for yourself, whether it’s through short breaks, relaxing baths, or a few moments of mindfulness.
+A health visitor can provide essential support and help you access the necessary treatments and resources to aid in your recovery.
 Nurturing your own emotional health will help you be more present for your baby.

 5. Engage in Baby-Focused Activities